🔥Factbox: U.S. lawmakers who tested positive for the coronavirus🔥

-WASHINGTON (Reuters) – Three members of the U.S. Congress have tested positive for the coronavirus, and more than two dozen others have said they are self-quarantining, even as lawmakers scramble to pass more legislation to help cope with the pandemic.
+WASHINGTON (Reuters) – Four members of the U.S. Congress have tested positive for the novel coronavirus, and more than two dozen others have said they are self-quarantining in hopes of limiting the spread of the pandemic.

-Senator Rand Paul (R-KY) arrives as the impeachment trial of U.S. President Donald Trump continues in Washington, U.S., January 27, 2020.
-REUTERS/Joshua Roberts
+The U.S. House of Representatives passed a $2.2 trillion economic relief bill on Friday that had already been approved by the Senate.

+The House acted on a voice vote, and not all of the chamber’s 430 current members returned to Washington for it.

 Here is a look at some of the lawmakers affected: